CypherpunkFinance/Plan/theme_plugin_development.md

-# Cypherpunk Finance Theme Plugin Development Guide
+# Theme Extension Development for Cypherpunk Finance

-## 1. Introduction
+## 1. Overview
-This guide outlines how to create and package theme plugins for the Cypherpunk Finance dashboard.
-Themes allow users to personalize the visual appearance of their CypherpunkOS interface, from colors and fonts to other stylistic elements.

-Cypherpunk Finance will come bundled with a default "hacker" theme (neon green on black).
-Theme plugins provide a way for users and developers to create and share alternative appearances.

-The primary mechanism for theming is through CSS overrides, focusing on a set of official CSS variables provided by CypherpunkOS, supplemented by styling specific UI components where necessary.
+- **Plugin Type:** Extension
+- **Category:** Theme
+- **Purpose:** To allow users to customize the visual appearance (look and feel) of the main CypherpunkOS Web UI (Dashboard).
+- **Mechanism:** Theme extensions provide CSS overrides and potentially other static assets (images, fonts) that CypherpunkOS can apply.

+This document outlines the architecture and development process for UI Theme Extensions for CypherpunkOS.
+Themes are a specific type of **extension** that modify the CypherpunkOS dashboard's appearance.

+## 2. Key Concepts

-## 2. Theme Plugin Structure
+## 3. Theme Extension Structure
-A theme plugin is a directory containing the necessary files to define and apply a theme.

-**Standard Directory Structure:**
+A theme extension will be packaged as a standard CypherpunkOS plugin (Docker container structure, though it might not run a long-lived process).
+The key is its manifest and the assets it provides.

+*   **`cypherpunk-app.yml` (Manifest File):**
+    ```yaml
+    id: "my-custom-theme"
+    name: "My Custom Theme Name"
+    version: "1.0.0"
+    plugin_type: extension    # Themes are a type of extension
+    category: theme        # Specifies this extension is a theme
+    description: "A brief description of what the theme looks like."
+    developer: "Your Name/Handle"
+    # repo: "<url_to_theme_source_code_if_any>"
+    # website: "<url_to_theme_preview_or_info_if_any>"

+    custom_fields:
+      main_css_file: "theme/main.css"  # Path within the plugin's container to the primary CSS file
+      # thumbnail_image: "theme/thumbnail.png" # Optional: Path to a preview image for App Store
+      # assets_dir: "theme/assets/" # Optional: Path to a directory of other assets (images, fonts)
+    ```
+*   **Theme Assets Directory (e.g., `/theme/` inside the container):**
 ```
 my-custom-theme/
 ├── css/